Young Choreographers’ Competition: objectives and issues

 Centre for Choreographic Cooperation

-Before presiding over the destinies of their respective dance troupes, the Bordeaux National Opera Ballet’s Choreographer and Director Charles Jude and the Toulouse Capitole Ballet’s Choreographer and Dance Director Kader Belarbi were leading “étoile” dancers at the Paris Opera Ballet.
+Before presiding over the destinies of their respective dance troupes, the former Bordeaux National Opera Ballet’s Choreographer and Director Charles Jude and the Toulouse Capitole Ballet’s Choreographer and Dance Director Kader Belarbi were leading “étoile” dancers at the Paris Opera Ballet.
 As for Thierry Malandain, he has made a name for himself as the creator of works presented in France and worldwide with Malandain Ballet Biarritz as well as prestigious international ballets.

-Today, these three major figures focus on the aesthetics of classical dance from its roots to its most current forms.
+Today, these three figures focus on the aesthetics of classical dance from its roots to its most current forms.
 Their collaboration is a result of the Greater South West’s Centre for Choreographic Cooperation (in French: Pôle de coopération chorégraphique du Grand Sud-Ouest).

 The Centre’s project came to be in 2012 as a result of several observations.
 Ballet, now more than ever, continues to delight a broad audience thanks to works taken from its repertoire and creations.
 Despite this popularity, there are only five hundred dancers employed under permanent contracts in France, there are very few troupes compared to other countries, and ultimately there aren’t many young choreographers demanding a commitment to academic vocabulary.
 This is even more ironic than the vocabulary, since Ballet as a theatrical genre earned a reputation for excellence in France before spreading throughout Europe and then worldwide.